-Family- or individual-level multiple risk behaviour interventions to prevent cannabis use — evidence summary
+School-based multiple risk behaviour interventions to prevent tobacco use — evidence summary

 Summary of the evidence

-A recent systematic review (MacArthur et al 2018) of 70 RCTs addressing two or more risk behaviours (with a follow-up period of at least six months) and targetting children up to 18 years of age, found:
+A recent systematic review (MacArthur et al 2018) of 70 RCTs addressing two or more risk behaviours (with a follow-up period of at least six months) and targetting children up to 18 years of age, found that: